michaelrsweet/codedoc/DOCUMENTATION.md

 > The function connects to an Internet server that streams audio of
 > mathematical monks chanting the first 100 digits of PI.

+The first paragraph of a comment is used as the short description of an item.
+Any subsequent paragraphs are used as the detailed description of an item.

 @ Directives in Comments
 ------------------------